Everything You Need to Know About Visiting Corpus Christi Attractions

-The Texas State Aquarium is opening this Memorial Day weekend and ready to safely welcome visitors.
+The Texas State Aquarium is open and ready to safely welcome visitors.
 Enjoy the expansive Texas State Aquarium with your safety as a top priority and will have a temperature check available as you walk into the aquarium.
 You can learn more information and buy your tickets here.

 The South Texas Botanical Gardens & Nature Center is open with the unique 182-acre outdoor park venue provides ample area for social distancing, plus a calming atmosphere to manage stress in the natural environment with lots of sunshine, fresh air and space.